stewForAni/SimpleCountDownView/README.md

 ## Usage

-You can just copy my java code   **CountDownView**   inito your project.
+You can just copy my java code   **CountDownView**   into your project.

 #### Add this to your xml file :